-Vader was thinking quickly.
-The Emperor was losing his patience - he had to present a solution, or Luke's fate would be sealed.
+Vader was thinking.
+He had to present a solution, or Luke's fate would be sealed.

-"I will ensure he is not trained, my master."
+"I can ensure he is not trained, my master."

 "That I be given the chance to raise him to be loyal to you."

 "Your son?
 He is Skywalker's son," the Emperor interrupted.
 "Skywalker is dead.
-You are Darth Vader.
-A Dark Lord of the Sith has no use for a family."
+You are Darth Vader."

-Vader frowned in confusion.
+Vader felt his spirit sink deeper into confusion.
 His master was right.
 By acknowledging the boy as his son, he was allowing his former life to make some claim on him.
 He hadn't considered this.

-Vader was silent, unable to think of an answer.
+Vader was silent, unable to think of an immediate answer.
 He hadn't considered any of this.

-The Emperor leaned forward, and peered at him in a manner as if to see right through him.
-"If you haven't given any thought to the potential benefits, then what is your motivation in desiring to raise this boy?"
+The Emperor stopped again, and peered at him in a manner as if to see right through him.
+"If you haven't given any thought to the potential benefits, then what is your motivation?"

 "That life means nothing to me," Vader interrupted, hearing the anger in his tone and not caring.
 His master knew that was a taboo subject.
 "I am a Sith."